morisawa-inc/RemmenGSUBDemo/README.md

 If you want to build fonts manually on your own computer:

-* `cd fonts && sh ./build.sh` will produce a font file using your local Python environment.
+* `cd sources && sh ./build.sh` will produce a font file using your local Python environment.
 Note that you should `pip install afdko=4.0.0` before production.
 * `sh ./build_font.sh` will produce a font file using docker, which automatically set up development environment in a docker image and produce a font file.

 ## License